Kurta97/cossack-restaurant-kitchen-service-py-django/README.md

 Enjoy using our service!

-You should create user or use user from database after loading data form test_data.json file.
+You should create user or use user from database after loading data from test_data.json file.

 ## Installation